What is Hypertension?

 Hypertension is another term for high blood pressure.
 Blood pressure goals vary depending on your age and presence of other medical conditions.
 For example, the current recommendation for adults age > 60, who have no chronic kidney disease or diabetes, is a goal blood pressure below 150/90 mmHg.
 For all other adults, including those with chronic kidney disease and diabetes, the goal blood pressure is less than 140/90 mmHg.

-Hypertension is exceedingly common in the United States and can lead to heart attack, stroke, kidney disease, and eye disease.
+This medical condition is exceedingly common in the United States and can lead to heart attack, stroke, kidney disease, and eye disease.
 Given the importance of this condition, it is critical for patients to recognize its causes, diagnosis, and treatment.
-By the end of this article, you will know the answers to these important questions:

-Hypertension is generally classified as primary hypertension or secondary hypertension.
+Hypertension is generally classified as primary or secondary.
 Primary hypertension – otherwise known as benign essential hypertension – is the most common (> 90% of cases).
 We don’t know exactly what causes it, but it is most likely related to genetic (family history) and environmental factors (e.g., high-salt diet).

 Secondary hypertension is high blood pressure caused by certain conditions.
 These conditions can include: